-The chair of the screening committee, as appointed by the executive officer, will coordinate all committee activities and will collaborate with the Human Resources office to communicate with the candidates.
+The chair of the screening committee, as appointed by Human Resources, will coordinate all committee activities and will collaborate with the Human Resources office to communicate with the candidates.

 The Human Resources office will conduct an orientation for screening committees to ensure the chairs and members understand their responsibilities, including compliance with college policies and regulations.